10 Black Friday Marketing Ideas for Your Store

 You can cater to gift buyers by using a gift guide – one of the most popular marketing ideas for Black Friday.

-Gift guides also improve the buying experience and lower your customers’ anxiety over all of the options available.
+A gift guide highlights a list of curated products perfect for different occasions and segments.
+They also improve the buying experience and lower your customers’ anxiety over all of the options available.

 Gift guides should be segmented based on different attributes, such as: